-Mr. Simandl served as the Company's Secretary through May 2003.
+Mr. Simandl, a director of the Company, served as the Company's Secretary through May 2003.
 Mr. Simandl and his predecessor firms have served as general counsel to the Company for more than the past five years.
-Fees received by Mr. Simandl's firm from the Company during 2013 were not material.
-The Company will retain Mr. Simandl in 2014.
+Fees received by Mr. Simandl's firm from the Company during 2014 are disclosed in the Director Compensation table.
+The Company will retain Mr. Simandl in 2015.

-Director Avi Eden served as a special consultant to the Company on matters related to acquisitions during 2013.
-Fees received by Mr. Eden from the Company in 2013 were not material.
-The Company expects Mr. Eden to continue in this role in 2014.
+Mr. Eden, a director of the Company, served as a special consultant to the Company on matters related to acquisitions during 2014.
+Fees received by Mr. Eden from the Company during 2014 are disclosed in the Director Compensation table.
+The Company expects Mr. Eden to continue in this role in 2015.

 The Audit Committee of the Board of Directors monitors the Company's related party transactions and must approve in advance any new related party transactions.
 On a quarterly basis, the Audit Committee makes inquiry of management's Disclosure Committee to determine whether any of the members of that committee are aware of any related party transactions.
-Management's Disclosure Committee did not report any related party transactions to the Audit Committee during 2013.
+Management's Disclosure Committee did not report any related party transactions to the Audit Committee during 2014.